Article written by

 Indica strains sometimes contain less THC than Sativa strains and higher amounts of cannabidiol (CBD).
 These strains originate in the mountains of India and surrounding areas and are known for producing sedative effects.

 Hybrids can be higher in THC or CBD, depending on their chemotype.
-While Sativa and indica strains may produce more reliable effects, the effects of hybrid strains are often variable.
+While sativa and indica strains may produce more reliable effects, the effects of hybrid strains are often variable.

 How to Choose a Marijuana Strain

 First, consider your level of experience with cannabis when you choose a marijuana strain.
-If you’re new to cannabis, start with a CBD-dominant strain with lower concentrations of THC so that you won’t get too high.
+If you’re new to cannabis, start with a CBD-dominant strain with lower concentrations of THC so you won’t get too high.
 A strain with an 80:20 CBD:THC ratio is suitable for absolute beginners, while you might progress to a 50:50 or 1:1 ratio once you become more comfortable with the potent psychoactive cannabinoid.

 In addition, consider other cannabinoids beyond CBD and THC.
 Cannabinol (CBN) produces relaxing effects, while tetrahydrocannabivarin (THCV) can temper THC and relieve anxiety simultaneously.
 Also, consider terpenes; myrcene, linalool, and pinene are known for helping you unwind.